cloudlinux/imunify360-documentation/docs/imunifyav/preview/README.md

 ![](/images/revisium-upgrade-3.png)

-5. After successful installation the old ImunifyAV (Revisium antivirus) extension will be disabled and can be removed
+5. After successful installation the old ImunifyAV extension will be disabled and can be removed

 ![](/images/revisium-upgrade-4.png)

-**For the users of Revisim.Premium to upgrade to ImunifyAV+**
+**For the users of ImunifyAV Premium to upgrade to the Imunify extension with the new ImunifyAV+ product**

 1. Go to the Plesk marketplace and find the Imunify extension (you use the link from the old extension)
 2. Choose **ImunifyAV (free)** from the list of products and click on “Get it Free”.